dstackai/dstack/docs/quick-start.md

 Your repository can be hosted on GitHub, GitLab, BitBucket, or any other platform.

 !!! info "NOTE:"
-    If you haven't set up a remote branch in your repo yet, don't worry!
-Here's how you can do it:
+    If you haven't set up a remote branch in your repo yet, here's how you can do it:

     ```shell
     echo "# Quick start" >> README.md